Tearsheet

 AI Analysis | Feedback

-Christopher T. Holmes, President and Chief Executive Officer
+Christopher T. Holmes, President, Chief Executive Officer, and Director

 Michael M. Mettee, Chief Operating Officer and Chief Financial Officer

 Michael M. Mettee assumed the dual role of Chief Operating Officer and Chief Financial Officer effective October 1, 2025.
-He has served as FB Financial's Chief Financial Officer since 2020.
-In his expanded capacity, Mettee oversees key operational areas for FirstBank, including Metro and Community markets, Commercial, Retail, Wealth, Credit, and Customer Experience, while continuing his CFO responsibilities.
-He joined FirstBank in 2012 as Director of Capital Markets and was previously Chief Financial Officer of Banking.
-Prior to FirstBank, Mettee managed budget and forecasting for the retail banking operation of BBVA Compass and spent a decade in secondary marketing at BBVA Compass, Regions/AmSouth, and Wachovia/SouthTrust.
+He has served as Chief Financial Officer of FB Financial since 2020 and joined FirstBank in 2012 as the Director of Capital Markets.
+Before joining FirstBank, Mettee managed the budget and forecasting process, pricing for asset/liability products, and financial reporting for the retail banking operation of BBVA Compass.
+He also spent a decade in secondary marketing at BBVA Compass, Regions/AmSouth, and Wachovia/SouthTrust.
+Mettee holds a Bachelor of Science degree in finance and a Master of Business Administration, both from the University of Alabama.

 Scott J. Tansil, Chief Business and Operations Officer

-Scott J. Tansil transitioned to the role of Chief Business and Operations Officer effective October 1, 2025.
-In this role, Tansil continues to oversee bank operations, the Mortgage Division, and the Manufactured Housing Division, in addition to establishing a new procurement function.
-He joined FB Financial in 2023.
-Prior to joining FirstBank, Tansil served as the Head of Mortgage, Executive Vice President of Correspondent Lending and Capital Markets at Citizens Bank.
-He also held positions as Chief Financial Officer and Chief Operating Officer at Franklin American Mortgage Company, where he was instrumental in its growth.
+Scott J. Tansil was named Chief Business and Operations Officer, effective October 1, 2025.
+In this role, he continues to oversee bank operations, the Mortgage Division, and the Manufactured Housing Division, with the added responsibility of establishing a new procurement function.
+He previously served as the Chief Operations Officer.

 Travis K. Edmondson, Chief Credit Officer